Chapo Trap House: Special series

 In addition to the regular podcast episodes, Chapo has released three scripted miniseries focused on history & politics.
 Hell of Presidents, hosted by Christman and Wade, which details the administration and personality of every president of the United States; Hell on Earth: The Thirty Years' War and the Violent Birth of Capitalism, focusing on the Thirty Years' War and the birth of capitalism, again hosted by Christman and Wade; and Seeking a Fren for the End of the World, hosted by Biederman with writing by Joshua A. Cohen (@ettingermentum) and Spencer Rider, focusing on 'Conservative Inc.', the history of right-wing think tanks and media in the United States.
 An additional series about the Spanish Civil War by Christman and Wade was planned but cancelled after Christman's stroke.
 It was released in book form in September 2024 as ¡No Pasarán!
 Matt Christman's Spanish Civil War.
 In 2021, Biederman and Christman hosted the series Time For My Stories on the now-defunct podcast platform Stitcher, discussing different TV drama series.
 In 2025, Biederman began hosting THE PLAYERS CLUB!, a series about video games, with the first season focusing on the Metal Gear franchise.

 Hell of Presidents was named as one of the 10 best podcasts of 2021 by Entertainment Weekly.
 In 2024, Hell on Earth was honored at the Webby Awards in the category Best Limited Series Podcasts.

-Additionally, Movie Mindset, hosted by Menaker and Hesse Deni from the Seeking Derangements podcast is an irregular series focused on film reviews; and Hinge Points, hosted Christman and Danny Bessner of the American Prestige podcast, focuses on alternate history.
+Additionally, Movie Mindset, hosted by Menaker and Hesse Deni from the Seeking Derangements podcast is an irregular series focused on film reviews including an annual horror film review subseries known as "Ghoulvie Screamset"; and Hinge Points, hosted Christman and Danny Bessner of the American Prestige podcast, focuses on alternate history.

 History

 Background and formation

-The three founding hosts met online through discussions on Twitter years prior to starting the podcast.
+The three founding hosts met online through discussions on the platform formerly known as Twitter (renamed X in 2023) years prior to starting the podcast.
 Under the usernames @willmenaker (Menaker); @cushbomb (Christman); and @ByYourLogic (Biederman, also formerly @swarthyvillain and @spookymuscleman), they developed followings for their political commentary and have been called "minor Twitter celebrities."
-All had been politically motivated for several years.

 The three first recorded together as guests on an episode of the podcast Street Fight Radio to mock the film 13 Hours: The Secret Soldiers of Benghazi.
 They had already discussed hosting a show together for some time, and, encouraged by positive reception to their Street Fight appearances, they created Chapo Trap House.
 They chose the name Chapo Trap House in the first episode as a joking reference to the Mexican drug lord Joaquín "El Chapo" Guzmán and a slang term for a drug house, intending the title to sound like the title of a rap mixtape.